viq/mcollective-salt-vagrant/README.md

          Total time taken: min: 5.4010 max: 5.4051 avg: 5.4030 sdev: 0.0029

 Here you can see DNS lookup time is a problem, my Vagrant machines tend to have DNS issues.

+As far as I know there's no equivalent salt module.

 ### Scripting and raw RPC